 3 Tools for Finding Love

 Deganit Nuur, a professional clairvoyant, certified herbalist, and licensed acupuncturist, is brilliant at connecting the invisible dots: Feeling stressed?
-She’ll examine the color of your tongue, pinpoint blocked qi in your liver meridian, channel an event from your past that powers a habit that doesn’t serve you today—and practically tie a bow around it all, so you see how inextricably linked your mind, body, and soul are.
+She’ll examine the color of your tongue, pinpoint blocked qi in your liver meridian, and channel an event from your past that powers a habit that doesn’t serve you today and then practically tie a bow around it all so you see how inextricably linked your mind, body, and soul are.
 Given Nuur’s gift for identifying how to get people unstuck, she sees a lot of clients who feel blocked in various aspects of their lives.
-(Her practice, Nuurvanna, has outposts in NYC and LA, and Nuur personally does virtual sessions around the globe.)
+(Nuur teaches people to channel their intuition through online courses and an annual six-month mentorship program.)
 But the department she’s most often consulted about?
 Love.

-“Hands down, the most frequently asked question I get is, ‘Will I ever find love?’,” says Nuur.
+“Hands down the most frequent question I get is, ‘Will I ever find love?’” says Nuur.
 But concerns of the heart are not unique to single people: Nuur says she fields as many love-centric questions from clients who are in relationships—both happy and not.
 “The ageless desire to love and be loved unifies us all,” says Nuur.
-“I don’t know a single soul who couldn’t use more love in their life.
-Do you?”
+“I don’t know a single soul who couldn’t use more love in their life.”

 Here, Nuur shares a few easy tools that anyone can use to help resolve issues of love—whether it’s attracting it, keeping it, or getting more.